NewHumanity/Billetto-Dashboard/AI_GUIDE.md

     -   **Action**: **ALWAYS** divide by 100 before displaying any currency value to the user.

 -   #### **CORS Proxy is Mandatory**
-    -   All API requests from the browser **must** go through the proxy (`https://corsproxy.io/?`).
+    -   All API requests from the browser **must** go through the proxy (`https://yogamela.org/billetto-proxy.php?url=`).
 The `BillettoApiClient` handles this, but it's a critical piece of infrastructure.

+-   #### **React Version & Library Compatibility**
+    -   The application uses a modern version of React. **Do not downgrade React**.
+    -   Certain third-party libraries, specifically `react-wordcloud`, have been found to be incompatible and cause application crashes. **Do not re-introduce `react-wordcloud` or similar incompatible libraries.** The current word cloud implementation in `components/BookingQuestionsAnalysis.tsx` uses `d3-cloud` directly and is the stable, preferred solution.

 ## 5. Hooks and Their Roles